-Traitors in anime can have huge impacts on a story, even going as far as taking the entire plotline in a new and unforeseen direction.
-The writers might give us hints and foreshadowings, but even so, we usually don't know until the true faces are revealed.
+Traitors in anime can have a huge impact on their stories, even going as far as taking the entire plotline in new and unforeseen directions.
+The writers might leave hints and foreshadowings for us, but even so, we often don't realize until their true faces are revealed.

-Many anime series employ traitors and betrayals in all kinds of ways.
+The best anime series employ betrayal plot points in all kinds of ways.
 Sometimes a good friend is tempted to switch sides.
 Sometimes the villain plants a mole.
 Sometimes the situation changes and the enemy-of-my-enemy simply becomes an enemy.

-Here are some of the worst anime traitors and backstabbers that have turned stories upside down with their betrayals.
+Here are my picks for the worst anime traitors and backstabbers that turned their stories upside down with their betrayals.

 Though he gained the power to defeat Suiryu, he still never stood a chance against Saitama.
 A short time of tremendous power amounted to an even worse defeat, which cost him his life.